Agriad/Spotify-Playlist-Maker/README.md

 ## Description
 Spotify automation program with multiple functions.
 * Takes local mp3 files and adds them to spotify playlist by searching the artist and title.
 If it is not found, it will add the information into a text file for the user to add manually to their playlist.
 Also shows the information of songs that were added into the playlist into another text file.
 * Backup your playlist on Spotify into a text file with information of the artist, title of the song, and album.
+The text file produced will be located in the `output` folder.

 <a name="requirements"></a>
 ## Requirements